MicrosoftDocs/azure-docs/articles/storsimple/storsimple-overview.md

 | General  | Indexing      | Yes       |For tiered volumes, only metadata indexing is supported (no data).<br>For locally pinned volumes, complete indexing is supported.| All versions |
 | General  | Anti-virus    | Yes       |For tiered volumes, only scan on open and close is supported.<br> For locally pinned volumes, full scan is supported.| All versions |

-Yes* - Solution guidelines and best practices should be applied.
+Yes* - Solution guidelines and restrictions should be applied.

 ## StorSimple terminology